halon-extras/warmup/README.md

 The schedule can be specified in both smtpd.yaml or smtpd-app.yaml for your convenience.
 The default field is localip.

+A example warmup only applying to the google mx'es.

 ### smtpd.yaml

 ```